Mindset

 Keep the spirits up

-When you go to visit an authentic Chinese health practitioner, the first thing they will do is check if there is still light and spirit in your eyes.
+When you visit an authentic Chinese health practitioner, the first thing they will do is check if there is still light and spirit in your eyes.
 If there is, that is the most important indication for the possibility of recovery.
-The best thing we can do for ourselves in times of difficulty is keep our spirits up.
-Do whatever it takes to keep yourself happy and healthy so that you can cope with whatever life throws at you.
+The best thing we can do for ourselves in times of difficulty is to keep our spirits up.
+Do whatever it takes to keep yourself happy and healthy to cope with whatever life throws at you.

 Kim Knight, Tao Health